teruo41/teruo41.github.io/pubse.md

 ### Conference Papers

+0. Masumi Kanda, Yuki Matsumoto, __Teruo Tanimoto__, Masamitsu Tanaka, and Takatsugu Ono,
+   ***Power Reduction of SFQ Readout Circuit for Superconducting Quantum Computers,***
+   In Proceedings of the IEEE International Conference on Quantum Computing and Engineering 2025 (to appear).

 0. Takumi Kobori, Yasunari Suzuki, Yosuke Ueno, __Teruo Tanimoto__, Synge Todo, and Yuuki Tokunaga,
    ***LSQCA: Resource-Efficient Load/Store Architecture for Limited-Scale Fault-Tolerant Quantum Computing,***
    In Proceedings of the IEEE International Symposium on High-Performance Computer Architecture (HPCA-31), pp. 304-320, Mar.
 2025.